 In some emergency situations, emergency personnel may order protective actions.
 Typically, these protective actions are either to evacuate to a safe area or to shelter in place.
 It is possible that in some situations one part of the campus may evacuate and another may shelter in place or require no action.
 When such actions are warranted, you will be appropriately advised by NSUPD or via the NSU Emergency Alert System (EAS), door-to-door notifications, or other appropriate means.
-During an actual disaster, if Building Coordinators have not been notified, they are to use their best judgment as to whether to evacuate or shelter in place.
+During an actual disaster, Building Coordinators are to use their best judgment (with or without an official disaster notification) as to whether to evacuate or shelter in place.
 An evacuation is an organized exit from a building or area to reach a safe area.
 Upon notification to evacuate, consult the building(s) evacuation diagram or directions given by responding personnel.